 Perhaps our right-wing political critic means the ethical interpretation of "common sense", which was defined by the 18th Century Irish philosopher Francis Hutcheson as "a publick Spirit ... from a social Feeling or Sense of Partnership with Human Kind" and "our Determination to be pleased with the Happiness of others, and to be uneasy at their Misery"?

-It would be difficult to conclude that this is what he meant, given that the two philosophical sentiments stated above clearly align with the very left-wing concepts of "solidarity" and "social justice", which are both important pillars in almost all left-wing ideologies.
+It would be difficult to conclude that this is what they meant, given that the two philosophical sentiments stated above clearly align with the very left-wing concepts of solidarity and social justice, which are both important pillars in almost all left-wing ideologies.

-OK, so my "common sense" analysis demonstrates two things; that our amateur political critic probably doesn't even have a clear idea of what he means when he invokes "common sense", and, that if any political mentality is deficient in "common sense", then by all kinds of definitions of the term "common sense" it is actually quite clearly the neoliberalism infused "righty mentality".
+OK, so my analysis of what might have been meant by "common sense" demonstrates two things; that our amateur political critic probably doesn't even have a clear idea of what he means when he invokes "common sense", and, that if any political mentality is deficient in "common sense", then by all kinds of definitions of the term "common sense" it is actually quite clearly the neoliberalism infused righty mentality.

 "The left exists simply to oppose and do the opposite of the right"